Guide to Crypto Taxes in the United Kingdom

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-The HMRC (Her Majesty's Revenue and Customs) has released fairly comprehensive guidelines for filing taxes on cryptocurrency in the UK.
+HMRC (His Majesty's Revenue and Customs) has released fairly comprehensive guidelines for filing taxes on cryptocurrency in the UK.
 The tax regulations cover crypto trading, payments, income, mining, gifts, and business activity.

 Intro to UK crypto taxes

-The HMRC defines three types of crypto assets: exchange tokens (currency coins like bitcoin), utility tokens (tokens issued by a business with utility uses), and security tokens (tokens that represent a form of equity in a business).
+HMRC defines three types of crypto assets: exchange tokens (currency coins like Bitcoin), utility tokens (tokens issued by a business with utility uses), and security tokens (tokens that represent a form of equity in a company).

 Crypto is not considered currency or money but rather an asset.
-The HMRC recognizes that most individuals hold crypto as personal investment, and they will pay capital gains tax when they “dispose” of the crypto — see below.
+HMRC recognizes that most individuals hold crypto as a personal investment and will pay capital gains tax when they "dispose" of the crypto — see below.

-You only have to pay capital gains tax on overall gains above the annual exempt amount.
+You must only pay capital gains tax on overall gains above the annual exempt amount.
+The annual exempt amount changes from £6,000 to £3,000 effective April 2024.

 Individual crypto activities that are taxable include:

-If an individual runs a business making profit from trading cryptocurrency, income tax rules take priority over capital gains.
+If an individual runs a business profiting from cryptocurrency trading, income tax rules take priority over capital gains.

 Tax on individual capital gains or losses

-You calculate gain or loss for capital gains tax when disposing of crypto assets.
-The HMRC defines a disposal as selling crypto for fiat, exchanging one cryptocurrency for another cryptocurrency, and giving away crypto to another person (as a gift or in exchange for goods or services).
+When disposing of crypto assets, you calculate gain or loss for capital gains tax.
+HMRC defines disposal as selling crypto for fiat, exchanging one cryptocurrency for another cryptocurrency, and giving away crypto to another person (as a gift or in exchange for goods or services).
 You report capital gains and losses on supplementary pages SA108 of your SA100 tax return.

-Capital losses from crypto transactions can be taken into account for your tax liability.
-If crypto is disposed for less than its allowable cost (i.e. sold at a loss), then the loss can be deducted to reduce the overall capital gain.
-You can claim also total losses for crypto if the value has dropped to zero or a minimal amount.
+Capital losses from crypto transactions can be considered for your tax liability.
+If crypto is disposed of for less than its allowable cost (i.e., sold at a loss), then the loss can be deducted to reduce the overall capital gain.
+You can also claim total losses for crypto if the value has dropped to zero or a minimal amount.
 Losses must be reported to HMRC.

-Your capital gains tax rates depends on your income rate band.
+Your capital gains tax rates depend on your income rate band.

-If you give someone crypto who is not your spouse or civil partner, the fiat value of the gift will be a capital gain for the recipient even if even the asset hasn't been cashed out.
+If you give someone crypto who is not your spouse or civil partner, the fiat value of the gift will be a capital gain for the recipient, even if the asset hasn't been cashed out.

 Pooling practices applied to shares and securities also apply to crypto.
 Each token is kept in its own pool.
-The averages of the sums originally paid for that coin creates the average cost basis, which fluctuates as more of that token is acquired or disposed of.
+The averages of the sums paid initially for that coin create the average cost basis, which fluctuates as more of that token is acquired or disposed of.

-Average cost basis accounting can be manipulated to minimize capital gains tax liability, however.
+However, average cost basis accounting can be manipulated to minimize capital gains tax liability.
 Therefore, profiting from wash sales is disallowed by the HRMC by matching acquisitions and disposals of the same asset by the same person in the following order:

 In the instance of a hard fork, any allowable costs stemming from the initial acquisition pre-fork will be split between the original and new forks.